Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 As the commercial hub of the city, Seomyeon also boasts Busan’s best transport links.

-To witness a more authentic side of Korean life, head to the Bujeong Market, which sells the catches of the day from the ocean.
-Here you can barter with locals to secure the freshest of seafood feasts, or buy other items like homeware, clothing, fruit, and vegetables.
+To experience a more authentic side of Korean life, head to the Bujeong Market, which sells the catches of the day from the ocean.
+Here you can barter with locals to buy the freshest seafood feasts or buy other items like homeware, clothing, fruit, and vegetables.

 The highlights of staying in Seomyeon